mooonnsx/random-projects-and-stuff/README.md

-yap yap yap bunch of random stuff yadda yadda yadda
+Lots of small random projects that I did for fun.